j0k3r/gitlab-asana-hook/README.md

 Gitlab Asana Hook
 =================

+>**Note**: I've [submitted a PR to the official Gitlab repository](https://github.com/gitlabhq/gitlabhq/pull/7394) to integrate Asana as a service in Gitlab.
+As soon as this PR will be merged, this *gitlab-asana-hook* won't be necessary.

 This is a hook that we use to post to Asana whenever we push to a GitLab repository:

   - it will post a message when you mention a task ID in your commit, like `This commit is about #1234566776`